ombre42/robotframework-sudslibrary/README.rst

 You can install SudsLibrary using pip, with the following command

   ``pip install robotframework-sudslibrary``

+Binary installers are available on `PyPI`_, but they do not include Suds, a required package.

 Installation Using a Fork of Suds
 ---------------------------------